seifeddinedridi/smallvpt/README.md

 It currently includes basic volumetric light transport using single scattering and homogeneous media.
 On the future, I plan to add full support of the Radiative Transfer Equation

-Here is a render of a Cornell Box filled with homogeneous medium:
+Here is a render of a Cornell Box filled with a homogeneous medium:

 ![My image](https://raw.github.com/D-POWER/smallvpt/master/Renders/image%20-%200.01%20sigma_s%20%5B2048spp%5D.png)